4matic/tmlabs/README.md

   })
   console.log(response) // API response. same as command.content
 ```
+** You can use bundled version in `dist/tmlabs.es.js` for ES6

 ##### More examples you can find in [examples directory](examples)

 #### As a command line app

-TmLabs is also available as a [command line app](https://github.com/4matic/tmlabs-cli).
+TmLabs is also available as a [command line app](https://github.com/TempicoLabs/tmlabs-cli).
 Here's how to use it:

 ```bash
 $ npm install tmlabs-cli -g